drcscodes/drcs.codes/content/professional-python/slides/modules-programs.md

 >>> from pprint import pprint
 >>> pprint(sys.path)
 ['',
-'/usr/lib/python38.zip',
-'/usr/lib/python3.8',
-'/usr/lib/python3.8/lib-dynload',
-'/home/chris/.local/lib/python3.8/site-packages',
-'/usr/local/lib/python3.8/dist-packages',
-'/usr/lib/python3/dist-packages']
+ '/Library/Frameworks/Python.framework/Versions/3.10/lib/python310.zip',
+ '/Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10',
+ '/Library/Frameworks/Python.framework/Versions/3.10/lib/python3.10/lib-dynload',
+ '/Users/drcs/vcs/github.com/drcscodes/python-coursework/venv/lib/python3.10/site-packages']
 ```

-Notice that the current directory, represented by the `''` at the beginning of the search path, is part of `sys.path`, which is why you can import modules located in your current directory.
+- Notice that the current directory, represented by the `''` at the beginning of the search path, is part of `sys.path`, which is why you can import modules located in your current directory.

-Also, note use of `pprint`.
+- Notice that our virtual environment is in the `sys.path`.
+- Note use of `pprint`, which "pretty prints" the `sys.path` list in a more easily readable format.

 ## Packages

 There are two meanings for "package" in Python:

 1. Subdirectories into which modules are organized.
 See [Python's module documentation](https://docs.python.org/3/tutorial/modules.html#packages) for details.
-2. An organized distribution of 3rd-party software, e.g., Python modules and supporting files, native code, etc.
+2. A distribution of 3rd-party software, e.g., Python modules and supporting files, native code, etc.

 Here we discuss the second meaning.